alawllm/finances_app/README.md

 **Implemented features:**

-- firebase authentication and authorization
+- firebase authentication and authorization,
-- storing records in firestore database
+- storing records in firestore database,
-- CRUD Functionality
+- CRUD Functionality,
-- Private Routes
+- Private Routes,
+- popup modal for updating the record;

 **Further planned features MVP:**

-- possibility to create ledgers with access for more than one user
+- possibility to create ledgers with access for more than one user,
-- records sorting
+- records sorting,
-- hover and focus states for the interactive elements on the page;
+- hover and focus states for the interactive elements on the page,
-- working mobile version
+- working mobile version;

 ## 👨‍💻 Tech Stack

-- React (Router, Context)
+- React (Router, Context),
-- app build React Vite
+- app build React Vite,
-- Tailwind CSS
+- Tailwind CSS,
-- Firebase
+- Firebase,
-- Firestore
+- Firestore,
-- React Responsive NPM Package
+- React Responsive NPM Package;

 ## 🖇️ Useful Resources